v8/v8.dev/src/docs/design-review-guidelines.md

 1. Make it clear to Individual Contributors (ICs) who the decision makers are and highlight what the path forward in the case that projects are not proceeding due to technical disagreement
 1. Create a forum to have straight-forward design discussions
-1. Ensure V8 Technical Leads (TL) are aware of all significant changes and have the opportunity to give their input on the Tech Lead (TL) laye
+1. Ensure V8 Technical Leads (TL) are aware of all significant changes and have the opportunity to give their input on the Tech Lead (TL) layer
 1. Increase the involvement of all V8 contributors over the globe

 ## Summary